waltz-controls/mxhub-ispyb/README.md

 Start or restart TomEE to pick up the new configurations.

+## Using docker

+For CI/CD use .docker/Dockerfile as it uses multistaged build: `docker build . -f .docker/Dockerfile`

+For local development/testing use Dockerfile: `docker build .` [Optionaly provide name/tag etc]

 ## Troubleshooting

 - Connection Issues: Ensure the database URL, username, and password are correct in tomee.xml.